Rovani's Sandbox

 • Custom Development Assessment: Evaluate when custom solutions are more cost-effective; factor in maintenance costs

 Trade-offs to Consider: Custom development has higher upfront costs but provides more control and potentially better performance.
+App consolidation may sacrifice best-in-class functionality for simplicity.

 Content Management & Page Building Limitations